International Student Teaching through the Global Gateway for Teachers Program

 Simpson’s education majors have the opportunity to spend half of a semester abroad while gaining real-world teaching experience.
 The rigid structure of most teacher education programs makes it difficult for students to take part in a traditional study-abroad experience.
 Yet this kind of cultural immersion is vitally important for future teachers, because it helps them develop the flexibility and perspective to work successfully with students from different cultures in their own classrooms back home.

 The Global Gateway for Teachers (GGT) is designed to give students those multicultural student experiences while also fulfilling their degree requirements for student teaching.
-After successfully completing their initial 8-week long “stateside” student teaching placements, participants can then complete the second half of their student teaching experience abroad in one of the following countries: Australia, China, Costa Rica, Ecuador, England, Greece, India, Ireland, Italy, Japan, New Zealand, Norway, Russia, Scotland, Spain, Tanzania, Turkey, or Wales.
+After successfully completing their initial 8-week long “stateside” student teaching placements, participants can then complete the second half of their student teaching experience abroad in one of the following countries: Australia, China, Costa Rica, Ecuador, England, Greece, India, Ireland, Italy, Japan, New Zealand, Northern Ireland, Norway, Russia, Scotland, Spain, Tanzania, or Wales.

 This “cultural immersion” program is one of the most rigorous and innovative study abroad experiences available.
 It has been honored by:

 - The International Awards for Innovative Practices in Higher Education

 - The Goldman Sachs Foundation Prizes for Excellence in International Education